We support women and girls in war and crisis zones

 Laws intended to improve protection for survivors

-In March 2021 the Iraqi parliament passed a law (Yazidi Female Survivor Law) intended to better protect survivors from the Yazidi community and other minorities.
-This law also recognises the strategic rape and enslavement of Yazidis by the so-called Islamic State as a genocide and crime against humanity.
-The law also foresaw the establishment of a General Directorate of Survivors’ Affairs with responsibility for compensation for survivors within Iraq and in the diaspora.
-However, here, too, the law is not being implemented sufficiently.
+In March 2021 the Iraqi parliament passed a law (Yazidi Female Survivor Law) intended to better protect female survivors from the Yazidi community and other minority groups such as Christians, Shabaks and Turkmen.
+This law also recognises the strategic rape and enslavement by the so-called Islamic State as a genocide and crime against humanity.

 5. Violence within the family